 We proposed an information theoretic model, called SIfT, for performing data-driven column alignments.
-We have applied SIfT to the task of aligning the Santa Barbara County Air Pollution Control District's (SBCAPCD) 2001 emissions inventory database with the California Air Resources Board statewide inventory database.
-A fully customizable interface to the SIfT toolkit is available at http://sift.isi.edu/, allowing users to create new alignments, navigate the information theoretic model, and inspect alignment decisions.
+We have applied SIfT to the task of aligning the Santa Barbara County Air Pollution Control District and Ventura County Air Pollution Control District's

+2001 and 2002 emissions inventory databases with the California Air Resources Board statewide inventory database.
+SIfT yielded 75% precision and 72.2% recall on the column alignment task.
+On the task of integrating new district data with the statewide database, we achieved 55% accuracy for Ventura County and 59% accuracy for Santa Barbara County.

 This work has the potential to significantly reduce the amount of human work involved in creating single-point access to multiple heterogeneous databases.
 This problem is faced by thousands of large enterprises with numerous data collections, from Government agencies at all levels to the chemical and automotive industries to startup companies that link together and integrate websites.
-By automatically postulating mappings across databases/metadata, our algorithms will enable the database wrapper builder (whether fully manual or semi-automated) to work more quickly and effectively.
+By automatically postulating mappings across databases/metadata, our algorithms can enable the database wrapper builder (whether fully manual or semi-automated) to work more quickly and effectively.
 It will also help with the creation of metadata standards.